Mr Raymond Spencer was born in Adelaide and studied at the University of Adelaide.

 Raymond was appointed to the SAHMRI Board as Chairman on 21 December 2009.
-He is also Chairman of the South Australian Economic Development Board (EDB) and Chairman or board member of a number of private and public companies in Australia and the U.S.A.
+He is also Chairman of The Global Centre for Modern Ageing (GCMA) and Chairman or board member of a number of private and public companies in Australia and the U.S.A.
 He is an investor in and director of a number of private companies and is a member of the investment committee in three US-based venture funds.

 Highly experienced in directing international projects, Raymond has worked in eighteen countries including the United States, Australia, India, UK, Hong Kong, Japan, and Singapore.
 He has also advised corporations and not-for-profit groups on organisational, cultural, and leadership initiatives.

 Mr Young was co-author of the Shine Young Report, a review of health and medical research in South Australia commissioned by the South Australian Government which led to the Establishment of SAHMRI.
 Mr Young is Co-Founder and Joint Managing Director of Baker Young Stockbrokers Limited.
 He is also the current Founder/Chair of Belvidere Winery, Chair of the Australian Central School of Art, Chair of Solstice Media Ltd, Co-Founder/Chair of Flinders Medical Centre Foundation, Founder/Chair of Flinders Bio Medical Enterprises Pty Ltd, Director of Signostics Inc, Director of Hub IT Pty Ltd, and Member of Business Development Advisory Panel of St Vincent de Paul (SA) Inc.

 In October 2011 Professor Wesselingh took up the position as the inaugural Executive Director of the South Australian Health and Medical Research Institute (SAHMRI).
 Professor Wesselingh has also been appointed as the Infection and Immunity Theme Leader for the institute.